katerinanavab/webdocs/docs/ref/codecollab.md

 ### Discussion Requirements

-{: .highlight }
+{: .important }
-To earn full credit, you must contribute at least **two (2) valid comments** in the discussion before Friday night.
-See the below section for more detailed guidelines for what qualifies as a "valid" or "acceptable" comment.
+To earn full credit, you must contribute at least **two (2) valid comments** in the discussion before Friday night @ 11:59 PM.
+See below for more detailed guidelines for what qualifies as an acceptable comment.

-#### Checklist
+#### Checklist:
 - [ ] At least one (1) of your comments must be a **paragraph-long post** where you analyze/attempt to explain a section of code.
 This is considered your "individual contribution" and it's the most important part of the assignment.
+  * Focus on **small sections** - _DO NOT attempt to explain the entire program by yourself!_
-  * This is collaborative _- so try to pick an area that no one else has talked about yet._
+  * This is a collaborative effort - _try to pick an area that no one else has talked about yet._
-  * Focus on small sections _- do not attempt to explain the entire program by yourself!_
   * Be specific - _use line numbers and vocabulary terms when referring to code._

 - [ ] At least one (1) of your comments must be a **direct reply on another classmate's post**.
   * Save this part for later in the week.
-  * Your response must extend the conversation in some way - _like expanding on a concept brought up, giving another example, asking a question, sharing a relevant resource, etc_.
+  * Your response must **extend the conversation** in some way - _like expanding on a concept brought up, giving another example, asking a question, sharing a relevant resource, etc_.

 ### Guidelines & Tips

-* 🛠️ Start by tinkering with and manipulating the existing code on your forked copy of the Replit program.
+* 🛠️ Start by tinkering with and manipulating the given code on your forked copy of the program.
-  * **Make small changes one at a time**, press `RUN`, then observe the resulting **output**.
-This will help you visualize and understand the **cause and effect** of different code instructions.
+  * **Make small changes** one at a time, press `RUN`, then observe the resulting **output**.
+This process will help you visualize and understand the **cause and effect** of different code instructions.
   * *EX:* A simple "experiment" you can always do is to **delete/comment-out a single line of code** and see what happens.
 * When writing your discussion post, **describe your process** of tinkering with the code and your **observations**.
-* Try to explain what your observations mean in terms of higher level objectives (*like programming & computational thinking concepts*) and lower level objectives (_like syntax & vocabulary_).
+Try to explain what your observations mean in terms of higher level objectives (*like programming & computational thinking concepts*) and lower level objectives (_like syntax & vocabulary_).
   * *EX:* Explaining the overall goal / task achieved of a code section would count as a "higher level objective"
   * *EX:* Observing the use and purpose of symbols such as curly braces `{ }` would count as a "lower level objective"
 * 📚 You are encouraged to **do research** and refer to the course notes, online textbooks, and reference websites like [W3Schools](https://www.w3schools.com/).
 Feel free to **share links** to relevant and helpful articles, images, and videos!
   * Sharing links is a particularly great way to supplement your "response" comment, especially if your classmate asked a question or brought up something that needs further clarification.
-* 🔍 CodeCollabs are **exploratory** endeavors - think of the process like a science experiment.
-Work submitted will NOT be checked on "correctness" of responses.
-Rather, the articulation of your thought process.
+* 🔍 A CodeCollab is an **exploratory** endeavor and you should approach it like an **experiment**.
+Work submitted will NOT be checked on "correctness" of responses, rather, the articulation of your thought process.
 Thus, it's less important that you get the "right answer" and more important that you record your thinking process as descriptively as possible.
 Attempt to use technical vocabulary often - it's OK if you use a term incorrectly, but you should always try!
   * _What did you notice about the code or the output?_
   * _What did you realize after changing part of the code?_
   * _What questions did it generate?_